Monday, March 23, 2020

 Here’s the scene:

 I walk up to a store, pull the door open, and slide into the building.
-For some reason, I glance behind me.
-Some guy is walking toward the entrance, about 30 feet away.

 My goal was to enter the store, which I’ve done.
 Time to move on to Phase 2, right?
-Time to buy new pants and a flashlight, right!?
+Time to buy pants and a flashlight, right!?

 Maybe not.